IBM-Bluemix-Docs/mass-data-migration/troubleshooting.md

 To learn more about SMB signing, see [Overview of Server Message Block signing](https://support.microsoft.com/en-us/help/887429/overview-of-server-message-block-signing){: external}.
 {: tip}

+## Unable to view order details
+{: #unable-to-view-order}

+When you access the {{site.data.keyword.cloud_notm}} console, you cannot view or track a {{site.data.keyword.mdms_short}} order for your organization.

+You can see a list of services in your {{site.data.keyword.cloud_notm}} resource list, but you do not see a {{site.data.keyword.mdms_short}} entry.
+{: tsSymptoms}

+You do not have the correct authorization to view or track {{site.data.keyword.mdms_short}} orders.
+{: tsCauses}

+Verify with your administrator that you are assigned the correct role in the applicable resource group or service instance.
+For more information about roles, see [Roles and permissions](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-manage-access#roles).
+{: tsResolve}

 ## Getting help and support
 {: #getting-help}